pjako/msdf_c/Readme.md

 ---

-**Rendering output is not quite what you would get from sdfgen but it should work**

 [This library is my take on improving msdf-c with some fixes and improving its API](https://github.com/solenum/msdf-c)

 [Based on the C++ implementation by Viktor Chlumský.](https://github.com/Chlumsky/msdfgen)